 Best Fitness Tracker Overall: Amazfit Active 2

-- Pros: Stacked feature set for the price, stylish appearance, good battery life.
+- Pros: Stacked feature set for the price, stylish design, good battery life.

-- Cons: Touchscreen and voice commands can be finicky, limited workout editing options, AI chatbots are not particularly useful.
+- Cons: Touchscreen and voice commands can be finicky, limited workout editing options, AI chatbots are underwhelming.

 Best Fitness Watch for Casual Users: Garmin Venu Sq 2

-The Garmin Venu Sq 2 is an excellent alternative for those looking to replace older Fitbit models.
-It combines a sleek design with a comprehensive suite of fitness features and long battery life, all without requiring a subscription.
+The Garmin Venu Sq 2 is an excellent alternative for users looking to replace their older Fitbit smartwatches.
+Priced at $249.99, it offers a plethora of fitness features along with a long battery life.

-- Pros: Bright display, extensive training and health features, no subscriptions required.
+- Pros: Bright display, extensive training and health features, no subscription required.

 - Cons: Cluttered app interface, proprietary USB-A charger.

-Best for Serious Outdoor Athletes: Garmin Fenix 7S Pro
+Best for Serious Outdoor Athletes: Garmin Fenix 8

 Best Non-Wrist Tracker: Oura Ring 4

-- Cons: Subscription required for full feature access, lacks a charging case.
+- Cons: Subscription required for full features, lacks a charging case.

-The Oura Ring 4 tracks various metrics, including heart rate variability, body temperature, and sleep quality.
-Its focus on recovery and wellness makes it an ideal choice for users who prefer a hands-off approach to data collection.
-The ring’s app has been redesigned for better organization of features and metrics, enhancing user experience.
+The Oura Ring tracks essential metrics such as heart rate variability, body temperature, and sleep quality.
+Its focus on recovery and wellness makes it ideal for users seeking a more hands-off approach to health tracking.
+The ring’s app has been revamped to better organize features, and new functionalities like meal logging and glucose tracking have been introduced.

 Best Fitness Band: Amazfit Band 7

-The Amazfit Band 7 is an affordable fitness band that offers a surprising array of features for its price point.
-At just $49.99, it provides an OLED display, long battery life, and various health tracking capabilities.
+The Amazfit Band 7 is an affordable option that provides a surprising array of features for its price of $49.99.
+It is an excellent choice for users looking for a simple and effective fitness tracker.

-- Pros: Super affordable, good feature set, lightweight.
+- Pros: Affordable, good feature set, comfortable and lightweight.

 - Cons: Difficult to put on one-handed, GPS can be unreliable.